-When we developed our Moroccan Fish Tagine spice blend, we had in mind a dry version of chermoula, a delicious, aromatic Moroccan herb sauce made with fresh herbs, garlic, lemon and spices.
+When we developed our Moroccan Tagine spice blend, we had in mind a dry version of chermoula, a delicious, aromatic Moroccan herb sauce made with fresh herbs, garlic, lemon and spices.

 Chermoula can be used to marinate fish or meat for tagines, aromatic slow-cooked stews traditionally prepared in Morocco in a tagine, the signature ceramic or clay cooking dish with a conical lid.

 Our blend combines paprika, garlic, cumin, coriander, cayenne and a hint of caraway plus sweet notes from cinnamon and a bright pop of lemon, mint and parsley.

 It's delicious sprinkled directly on fish or chicken, whisked with olive oil into a marinade or stirred into a stewy tomato-based sauce.

 I have yet to acquire a tagine (the ceramic pot).
 Our kitchen is small and any large cooking implement has to really be a workhorse to make the cut!
 But luckily most of the same results of a tagine can be achieved with a heavy duty cast iron or Dutch oven and a lid.